aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/change-format/_index.md

 ---
 title: Change the format of a cell
-description: How to use Aspose.Cells library in C# to change the formatting of cells, including font, color, border, etc. By adjusting these properties, you have more control over how cells look and appear.
+description: How to use Aspose.Cells for Python via .NET library to change the formatting of cells, including font, color, border, etc. By adjusting these properties, you have more control over how cells look and appear.
-keywords: Aspose.Cells, cell formatting, C#, font, color, border
+keywords: Aspose.Cells for Python via .NET library, cell formatting, Python, font, color, border
 type: docs
 weight: 20
 url: /python-net/how-to-change-format-of-cell/